placekit/autocomplete-js/README.md

 ##### `freeForm`

-Triggered when `isFreeForm` value changes.
+Triggered when typing or picking a suggestion.

 | Parameter | Type | Description |
 | --- | --- | --- |